Resilience Profile

 The tin miner’s daughter who chose scissors #

-Winnie Loo was born in 1956 in Ipoh, Perak—Malaysia’s former tin mining capital—the eighth of nine children in a family that ran tin mining and iron foundry businesses.
+Winnie Loo was born in Ipoh, Perak—Malaysia’s former tin mining capital—the eighth of nine children in a family that ran tin mining and iron foundry businesses.
 Her passion for hair emerged at twelve, when she began experimenting by cutting and styling her mother’s hair.

 London should have launched her career.
 Instead, discrimination defined those years.
 Physically small at just over 40 kilograms, she was nicknamed “Tiny Winnie” and treated as incompetent.
 Customers refused her services, saying “she must be the new kid on the block.”
 She was relegated to shampooing and perming while colleagues with less training cut hair.